mefistotelis/pylabview/README.md

 Now you have a LabVIEW project which allows you to re-build the EXE.

+You may look into converting to XML all the VIs which are missing Front Panel, and recovering these Front Panels.

 # Text Code Pages

 The RSRC files use various code pages, depending on OS on which the file was created.